 BSSH offers two annual bursaries of £750 to support medical student elective attachments in Hand Surgery.
 An application form can be obtained from the Secretariat.
 The closing date for applications is 31 July annually, and the attachment should be completed within 18 months of the award.
 The Society expects to receive a short report of the attachment within two months of its completion.

 The Society offers a prize of £1,500 for an essay on a topic of the President’s choice.
-The topic for the 2017 prize will be announced shortly.
-Essays of a maximum of 2,500 words should be submitted to firstname.lastname@example.org.
+The topic for the 2017 prize is "Surgical error".
+Elements you may consider are: avoidance; psychological elements of why it occurs e.g. bias, fatigue etc; reporting and why we do it so badly; responding to error; the role of databases etc. Essays of a maximum of 2,500 words should be submitted to email@example.com.
 The closing date for submissions is 30th June annually.

 The aim of the Research Grant/Fellowship is to fund clinical or basic science research of relevance to hand surgery.
 It is anticipated that this funding source will be used to fund a fellowship for a trainee, but applications from therapists for fellowships under the supervision of a BSSH member and non-fellowship research projects run by BSSH members will be considered equally.
 Studies to support research to assist a commercial enterprise will not be considered.
 Maximum funds of £50,000 per year are available.

 The closing date for applications is 1 August annually and awards decisions will be made by 1 October.
 If you require further information or have any queries with regard to these awards please contact the Secretariat.

 Pump Priming Research